Hi. I’m Watts Martin. I’m a writer, both technical and creative, and a former web developer. I also do design and UX work occasionally.

 - I’m a big fan of Python, with particular love for Flask.
-(This web site is mostly written in Markdown, with a Python script that builds the HTML files by crunching them into Jinja2 templates.)

 - I know SQL and basic relational database design and normalization.
 I’ve mostly worked with MySQL but have some experience with PostgreSQL and a little experience with Microsoft SQL Server and Oracle.
 (And, yes, SQLite.)

 - If you’re into this sort of thing, I speak agile.
 We used a Jira plugin called “Greenhopper” for agile work at Nokia, and I’m familiar with the daily scrum and sprint process.